+- Calculating fluids in dehydration:

+- Maintenance / deficit / ongoing losses

-- Use isotonic fluid to minimise the risk of hyponatraemia and serious neurological injury. - Avoid over-hydration: teach 4-2-1 rule, but start with 2/3 - Know the TFI of patients on IV fluids - Do not give excessive IV fluid boluses to children with common febrile illnesses if shock or hypovolaemia not present - Smaller boluses: 10ml/kg...then reassess - Any child who still has signs of shock after 40ml/kg should have an ICU review - Ask every day...does this patient still need this IV today? - Are we giving enough nutrition?
+- Use isotonic fluid to minimise the risk of hyponatraemia

+- Avoid over-hydration: teach 4-2-1 rule, but start with 2/3

+- Know the TFI of patients on IV fluids

+- Do not give IV fluid boluses to children with common febrile illnesses if shock or hypovolaemia not present

+- Smaller boluses: 10ml/kg...then reassess

+- Any child who still has signs of shock after 40ml/kg should have an ICU review

+- Ask every day:

+- Does this patient still need this IV today?

+- Are we giving enough nutrition?